|

 the LBW marked the de facto abandonment

-of the responsory in that the actual texts had become
+of the responsory in that the actual texts were made

 largely inaccessible.
 This was an unfortunate development